wty715/IOTA-Benchmark-Tool/README.md

 # IOTA-Benchmark-Tool
-Including three parts:
+Including four parts:
 1. IOTA Full Node Implementation: IRI-1.5.5.jar and its configuration
 2. A script for automaticlly sending transactions
+3. A script for sending double-spending transactions
-3. A monitor to do the real-time monitoring
+4. A monitor to do the real-time monitoring

-For auto-wallet, run it with following steps:
+For auto-wallet (double-spending), run it with following steps:
-1. cd auto-wallet
+1. cd auto-wallet (double-spending)
 2. npm install
 3. ./start.sh